17 Accelerated 3 Year PsyD Programs in 2026

-PsyD programs can be completed in as little as 2.5 to three years at multiple schools, some of which enable students to complete their coursework online.
+PsyD programs can be completed in as little as 3 years at multiple schools, some of which enable students to complete their coursework online.

-Accelerated PsyD programs can be advantageous, whether students are interested in deepening their understanding of mental health or becoming clinical psychologists or practitioner-scholar researchers.
-Whether seeking a PsyD in clinical psychology or a PsyD in neuropsychology, students can pursue evidence-based programs that meet their career goals.
+Accelerated doctoral degree programs in PsyD can be advantageous, whether students are interested in deepening their understanding of mental health or becoming clinical psychologists or practitioner-scholar researchers.
+Whether seeking a PsyD in forensic psychology or a PsyD in neuropsychology, students can pursue evidence-based programs that meet their career goals.
 Continue reading to find out which universities offer hybrid and 3-year programs online.

 What Is a PsyD Program?